Christmas

 “Come on where?”
 All three asked at once.
 He looked back.

-Then he reached out his hand to Rose, as he always did when they left
+He reached out his hand to Rose, as he always did when they left the TARDIS.

-the TARDIS.
-She came to him and he put his arm around her waist and pulled
+She came to him and he put his arm around her waist and pulled her to

-her to him.
-He kissed her quickly on the lips as if making it clear to
+him.
+He kissed her quickly on the lips as if making it clear to BOTH of

-BOTH the other men that she belonged to him.
-Then he grasped her hand
+the other men that she belonged to him.
+Then he grasped her hand tightly

-tightly and opened the door.
-The other Doctor looked at him, then at Mickey,
+and opened the door.
+The other Doctor looked at him, then at Mickey, whose

 up the rear with initiative enough to close the door behind him.

-“Hey…” Mickey said as he looked around.
-The TARDIS they
+“Hey!”
+Mickey looked around.
+The TARDIS they had come out

-had come out of was about eight yards to the left of where it had been
+of was about eight yards to the left of where it had been and another

 “He can’t get out of here while the two TARDISes are inside